 So, what types of drug-free treatments are available?

 I knew I had to do something while waiting to see the doctor, so I looked at other drug free treatments to ease the pain.
-My husband suggested I try a TENS machine which is a small battery device that applies small electric currents so that the pulsing sensation helps to reduce pain.
+My husband suggested I try a TENS machine which is a small battery-powered device that applies small electric currents so that the pulsing sensation helps to reduce pain.
 While it worked, a few hours later the pain would return.

 Something else one of my friends who regularly practices meditation suggested was using visualization and mind-body therapy.
 The theory is that pain can be heightened when you're stressed or reacting to pain in a negative way.